Coderunner98/Phase--3--Project-/README.md

 ![image](https://user-images.githubusercontent.com/91674285/182371251-d950ad4d-41e7-4e07-a699-1752e00740bc.png)

 From our heatmap we observed that BAD_WEATHER and BAD_ROAD_CONDITIONS are highly correlated with each other.
-To not overfit to our data, we dropped BAD_WEATHER from our dataset due to this.
+In order to not overfit our data, we dropped BAD_WEATHER from our dataset due to this reason.

 ## Data Preparation